 Going to work

-As restrictions ease, your employer may ask you to return to the workplace.
-We encourage you to talk to your employer about flexible working arrangements.
+As restrictions ease, we encourage you to talk to your employer about flexible working arrangements.

 If you have been working from home for a long time, it can take a while to adjust back to working in an office or other workplace.

 Let your colleagues and employer know if there is something they can do to make working easier and safer for you.

 If you work in an area where there is a high risk of exposure to COVID-19, such as some healthcare settings, you can discuss and agree with your employer a risk assessment and options for different ways of working.